Star Wars: Yoda Stories

-Star Wars: Yoda Stories is a 1997 adventure video game based on the Star Wars franchise developed by LucasArts.
+Star Wars: Yoda Stories is a 1997 adventure video game based on the Star Wars franchise, developed by LucasArts.
 The game is the second and last title in LucasArts' Desktop Adventures series, preceded by Indiana Jones and His Desktop Adventures.
 The game was released in March 1997 for Microsoft Windows and ported to Game Boy Color by Torus Games in December 1999.

 Gameplay

-Yoda Stories is a short, randomly-generated point and click adventure game designed for players to finish in an hour.
+Yoda Stories is a short, procedurally generated point-and-click adventure game designed for players to finish in an hour.
 The game has no central plot or ultimate goal.
 Each time a new game is started, the player is tasked to complete a random mission.
 This may include rescuing another Star Wars character, obtaining an object, warning the Rebels of an attack, or destroying an Imperial facility.

 The player controls Luke Skywalker from a bird's eye perspective.
 Players move Luke across a 2D grid, equip and use weapons to defeat enemies; push and pull certain objects; and collect items into their inventory to be used later on.
 Each mission takes place on a new procedurally generated planet, and requires the player to complete a series of item-based puzzles, either by pushing or pulling obstacles to reveal items, using items acquired elsewhere to unlock a new item, or defeating enemies in an area.
 Once the final puzzle is solved and the mission is accomplished, the player is given a score based on their performance, and may choose to replay the mission or start a new game.

-Due to the limitations of Game Boy Color hardware, its port of Yoda Stories is reduced to fifteen fixed missions, with simplified graphics.